B-rowser/GNC_assignment/Codebook.md

-This code book summarizes the fields produced by run_analysis.r
+This codebook summarizes the fields produced by run_analysis.r

-##CodeBook

 ## Ids
 *Subject - The ID num of subject
 *Activtiy - What activity was being performed in this measurement

 ##Measurements

 ..*BodyAccAverageX
 ..*tBodyAccAverageY
 ..*tBodyAccAverageZ